 When cleaning furniture there are many issues you may have to face at one point or the other.
 These include removing pet, urine, ink and marker stains.
-We will also cover other general cleaning “don’ts” I am sure you will want to avoid.
+We will also cover other general cleaning “Dont do this!”
+I am sure you will want to avoid.

 Also, if you regularly steam clean your sofa, you may want to occasionally use an anti foaming solution.
 Use this to prevent any extra solution that has dried in the furniture from re-sudsing.